About the scheme

 - Frating Roundabout – Introduce left-turn slip from A133 (A120 Spur) to A133 (east) and modify roundabout and approaches to increase capacity.

 - Weeley Roundabout – Widen northbound approach, road marking and signage improvements.

 - Signage – Various improvements along the route.

 - Cycling – review existing cycling provision and consider plans for improvement.

 When will the work take place?

-Main construction is anticipated to begin winter 2018 and will be undertaken in a phased approach over a period of approximately 2 years.
+Main construction works at Weeley Roundabout are anticipated to begin in summer/autumn 2019 and will be undertaken in a phased approach over a period of approximately 16 weeks.

-Please note that we are at an early stage of planning the work and therefore dates are indicative and may be subject to change.
+Please note that dates and duration are indicative at this stage and may be subject to change.
 This web page will be updated as the programme progresses and details become available.